 Process scheduling would be easier to understand with a standard representation of queuing diagram.
-You can observe two scheduling queues in the diagram ready queue and device queue.
+You can observe two scheduling queues in the diagram ready queue and the device queue.

-Process Scheduling Classification
+Types of Process Scheduling

 - Pre-emptive Scheduling: Pre-emptive scheduling of a process allows the system to pre-empt the process in between its execution and respond to another process.

-- Non-Preemptive Scheduling: This kind of schedule does not allow the system to pre-empt the process in-between its execution.
+- Non-Preemptive Scheduling: This kind of schedule does not allow the system to pre-empt the process in between its execution.

 Types of Scheduler

-- Long Term Scheduler:
+- Long-Term Scheduler:

-- Short Term Scheduler:
+- Short-Term Scheduler:

-- Medium Term Scheduler:
+- Medium-Term Scheduler:

 This swapping of processes is conducted by the medium-term schedular.

-This information helps CPU identifying at what stage it has left the process when it resumes back the suspended process.
+This information helps the CPU identify at what stage it has left the process when it resumes back the suspended process.
 Context switching creates overhead for the system as it is not performing any useful work at that moment.
 The switching speed varies from system to system depending on their memory speed.

 So, in this article, we have studied process scheduling, its classification and its type.
-We have also covered the context switching concept in process scheduling.
+We have also covered the context-switching concept in process scheduling.